 The rise in plastic waste poses constraints on achieving the United Nations Sustainable Development Goals (Stoett et al., 2024).
 Environmental justice addresses waste disposal as landfills, incinerators, dumps, and burn facilities are located near low-income marginalised communities (Zero Waste Europe, 2022).
 Landfill is expected to continue as the leading global plastic waste management method with over 300 metric tonnes disposed of annually (Statista, 2025).
 Landfill is a source of microplastics.
 He et al. (2019) identified 17 plastic types in landfill leachate with 99.36% derived from buried fragments.
 Polyethylene and polypropylene predominated.
 Globally, plastic leakage will double to 44 Mt a year.
 Build-up of plastics in lakes, rivers and oceans will triple as plastic waste balloons from to 1,014 Mt in 2060 (OECD, 2022).
-Plastic production and incineration of plastic waste annually generate 400 million tonnes of CO2 (Nielsen et al., 2020).
+Plastic production and incineration of plastic waste annually generate 400 million tonnes of CO2 (Nielsen et al.,2020).
 Post incineration bottom ash is a source of microplastics (Yang et al., 2021).

 Externalising their waste problem to other countries by using the waste recipient's land for disposal is a form of colonialism (#BreakFreeFromPlastic, 2024).
-In 2017, China implemented the 'National Sword' policy designed to ban the import of recyclable wastes, including plastics.
-This was followed with the 2021-2025 Plastic Pollution Control Action Plan.

-Thailand, Malaysia, and Vietnam were overwhelmed with imported plastic waste before they too put in place restrictions (Ng et al. 2023; YaleEnvironent360,2019).
+There was a global shift in plastic waste processing after China implemented the National Sword and Plastic Pollution Control Action Plan (2021-2025) cutting plastic waste imports by 99% (Yee, 2023; ENGLISH.GOV.CN, 2021).
+Thailand, Malaysia, and Vietnam were overwhelmed before they too put in place restrictions (Ng et al. 2023; YaleEnvironent360,2019).
 Now Indonesia is one of the largest contributors to ocean plastic pollution with 620,000 to 1.29 million metric tons of plastic waste entering its marine ecosystems annually (Jambeck et al., 2015).
 The Netherlands was the largest exporter of plastic waste to Indonesia in 2023 at 120 thousand metric tonnes.
 Germany was second with 38,800 metric tonnes.
+Total plastic waste imports in Indonesia surpassed 252 thousand tonnes in 2023 (Statista, 2024).
 Indonesians face a microplastic crisis consuming 15 grams of microplastics per month with 80% of fish consumed contaminated with microplastics (International Pollutants Elimination Network, 2024).